What Is The Little Buddy Heater?

 You cannot use any Buddy heaters in moving vehicles.
 They must be stationary.

-For outdoor use, you need to make sure the Little Buddy is protected from strong winds because the burner will blow out.
+When using outdoors, the Little Buddy needs to be protected from strong winds because the burner will blow out.

 Never transport the Little Buddy while it is lit.